 Download Full Text (2.3 MB)

 Article written by Cal Fremling and John J. Evans regarding experiments done to sample and measure the dissolved-oxygen concentration near the bottom of a lake, pond, or river.
 The article details a sample-gathering technique using a polyethylene bag, marbles, and rubber bands (with the conclusion that mechanical samplers are inferior in comparison), results from those experiments, and further details from field tests in Rainy Lake and Rainy River, Minnesota.
 The Winkler method, cited from 1888, is also referenced.
 Fremling and Evans are credited as "Winona State College, Winona, Minnesota, and Ontario Water Resources Commission, Toronto."
 Reprinted from Limnology and Oceanography, volume 8, number 3, July 1963.
+2 pages.
 Part of the Cal R. Fremling Collection.

 Biologists; Sample Water; Equipment